CazzoPMX/KKPMX/Readme.md

 Any Eye and/or Mouth Position works, as long as the Eyes stay open and the mouth closed (aka Smiling, Sleepy, ...)
     - While the Tool-Chain is indifferent of whatever pose is used, it might produce funny results in MMD.
     - The same goes for facial expressions, which are further morphed by MMD-Sequences.
+    - IMPORTANT: Since the textures are now rendered, the current Light/Shadow Settings apply to them.
+	When keeping the default settings, most textures will get a darker tint due to that.
+	For the time being, this can be fixed by setting the Light Settings in the [Heart] Menu to [No Shading].

  0. Click on [Export] in the upper left corner -- It may take a short moment depending on size.
  - Will add a folder called `ModelFullName + Random 4-Digit number` under `C:\koikatsu_model` with the following contents
     - The model.pmx file and the main textures associated with it
     - A file called `{CharName}.json` which contains technical details for the kkpmx_core.exe
-    - A folder called `extra` which contains additional texture masks for Color, Detail, or Alpha.
+    - A folder called `extra` which may contain additional texture masks (Color, Detail, or Alpha), as well as NormalMaps.
+ - Note: Most assets should be generated completely, but in rare cases, that may fail.
+Export these manually then.
- - Note: Some assets lack a Main-Texture (like the default Fox-Tail).
+ - Note2: In legacy mode, some assets lack a Main-Texture (like the default Fox-Tail).
 In such cases, the ColorMask (if any) will be used to generate a base texture later on.

 See the [next subsection](#tldr-minimum-steps-to-make-the-exported-model-work-immediately) for how to use the model immediately without having to use/wait for KKPMX_core.exe.<br/>
 Or the [one after](#what-i-do-when-working-on-a-model-aka-what-to-do-if-you-dont-know-what-to-do) if you want a more detailed step-by-step guide for how I usually do things with it.